HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-28-Caption-Images-by-A-Pretrained-Image-Captioning-Model.md

 </div>

-See footnotes[^2][^3][^4], aforementioned three GitHub repos were created between 2016 and 2018 (creation time is obtained by GitHub REST API[^8][^9]), and the book was published on 2020[^1].
+Aforementioned three GitHub repos were created between 2015 and 2018 (see footnotes[^2][^3][^4], where repo creation time is obtained by GitHub REST API[^8][^9]), and the book was published on 2020[^1].
 During that period, image-captioning models or some models like this, as the book says, hadn’t become mature products.
 However in recent years, LLMs, like ChatGPTs, more functional and user-friendly, are booming.
 Deeper network structure and more training data.
+This kind of “small” model may be not appealing anymore, but to my mind, some fundamentals and flaws are basically the same.
+Anyway, it’s a good start for me to know about those LLMs.

 <br>